oracle-quickstart/oci-cloudnative/README.md

 ## Getting Started with MuShop Basic

-This is a Terraform configuration that deploys the MuShop basic sample application on [Oracle Cloud Infrastructure (OCI)][oci].

-MuShop Basic is a 3-tier web application that implements an e-commerce site.
-It is built to showcase the features of [Oracle Cloud Infrastructure (OCI)][oci].
-This application is designed to run using only the Always Free tier resources.
-The services run directly on OCI compute resources and leverage [Oracle Cloud Infrastructure (OCI)][oci] services.
+This is a Terraform configuration that deploys the MuShop basic sample application on [Oracle Cloud Infrastructure][oci] and is designed to run using only the Always Free tier resources.

 The repository contains the application code as well as the [Terraform][tf] code to create a [Resource Manager][orm] stack, that creates all the required resources and configures the application on the created resources.
+To simplify getting started, the Resource Manager Stack is created as part of each [release](https://github.com/oracle-quickstart/oci-cloudnative/releases)

 The steps below guide you through deploying the application on your tenancy using the OCI Resource Manager.